Sitepager/.github/profile/README.md

 [![Free Trial](https://img.shields.io/badge/Free%20Trial-Available-green)](https://www.sitepager.io)
 [![No Code Required](https://img.shields.io/badge/Setup-No%20Code%20Required-orange)](https://www.sitepager.io)

-## 🎯 What is SitePager?
+## 🎯 What is Sitepager?

-SitePager is a comprehensive automated website testing platform that helps teams identify and fix critical issues before they impact users.
+Sitepager is a comprehensive automated website testing platform that helps teams identify and fix critical issues before they impact users.
 Our AI-powered solution runs automated tests across hundreds of pages in minutes, making it simple enough for any team to use regardless of technical expertise.

 ### **Key Value Proposition**
 - **No-code setup** - Get started instantly without plugins or complex configurations